Aptivi-Analytics/WordsList/README.md

 No idea why infochimps put the word list inside an excel (.xls) file.

-I pulled out the words into a simple new-line-delimited text file.
-Which is more useful when building apps or importing into databases etc.
+I pulled out the words into a simple new-line-delimited text file, which is more useful when building apps or importing into databases etc.

 Copyright still belongs to them.